kanpov/MythicalTowers/README.md

 [![build](https://github.com/RedGrapefruit09/MythicalTowers/actions/workflows/build.yml/badge.svg)](https://github.com/RedGrapefruit09/MythicalTowers/actions/workflows/build.yml)

-# State
+# About

-This mod is currently work-in-progress.
-It's expected to release in the end of September 2021.
+MythicalTowers is an adventure mod in-development featuring new items, blocks, mobs and structures.\
+It's not ready yet, but you can try out the pre-releases.

+The approximate release date is October/November 2021.

 # Install